 About

 I started servicing, repairing and rebuilding bicycles from about the age of 10.
-Now, 50 years later I am still at it, still enjoying it and still learning about these fascinating machines.
+Now, over 50 years later I am still at it, still enjoying it and still learning about these fascinating machines.

 The modern bicycle was conceived in the 1880s and its design has barely changed.
 Bicycles still have a frame, two wheels, a saddle, handlebars and usually brakes and gears.
 But every component has changed, sometimes almost beyond recognition.